Top

 Note

-• Using Add Component, you can add up to 24 components to the Pop-Up.
+• Add up to 24 components to the Pop-Up, using the Add Component tab.

-• The Pop-Up follows a structured grid layout, with a 6x4 configuration that includes both rows and columns.
+• The Pop-Up follows a structured grid layout, with a 6x4 configuration that is 6 rows and 4 columns.

-• You can have a maximum of 6 rows and 4 columns within this grid.
+• The Visual Editor supports a maximum of 6 rows and 4 columns that is 24 components in the Pop-up template.

 your title goes here

-• Using the Drag and Drop feature, you can move/re-position different components on the Pop-up, both vertically (row-wise) and horizontally (column-wise).
+• Using the Drag and Drop feature, move or re-position different components on the Pop-up, both vertically (row-wise) and horizontally (column-wise).

 • Each component has two Drag Handlers, the Horizontal Drag Handler and the Vertical Drag Handler for moving the component.